Gewerd-Strauss/GeneralHealthBots.ahk/README.md

 Set the respective time inbetween reminders, in minutes.
 This time will not be reused after restarting the bot again.
 For that, look at [Settings](#settings).

 ![alt text](https://github.com/Gewerd-Strauss/GeneralHealthBots.ahk/blob/main/Github%20Help%20Pictures/SHB_Submenu_Set_Timer.jpeg?raw=true)

+## Toggle Position - X

+This button is exclusive to StandUpBot, and is best explained by an example.

+Assume you have been asked to stand at 1100 sharp, your period is set to 50 minutes.
+After 15 minutes standing, you decide to switch back to sitting again.
+Here, you can then "convert" the remainder of your standing-period to a sitting-period.

+**However**, as it is currently implemented, this completely inverses the state assumed by the bot.
+As a result, after the 35 minutes you have spent sitting again, you will be asked to **stand up**.
+At this point, the bot will continue with the normal period as before you have used this feature.

+In order to not completely annul the point of this whole thing, usage of the feature is restricted to X uses, and editing the setting requires a little bit of work.
+In addition, the respective setting can't be directly edited.
+For doing so, open the Ini-file under A_ScriptDir/GeneralHealthBots/GeneralhealthBot.ini.
+Within said file, edit the setting `vAllowDirectEditOfStateToggles_StandUpBot` to true/1.
+It is found within the `metaSettings`-section.
+After that is changed, you can access the gui-edit fields under the "Advanced"-settings of StandUpBot.

 ## Intrusive